-Complaint Acceptance: CPTS will only process complaints that are complete.
-Once a completed Title VI Complaint Form is received, CPTS will review it to determine if CPTS has jurisdiction.
+Complaint Acceptance: CPTS will shall only process complaints that are complete.
+Once a completed Title VI Complaint Form is received, CPTS shall review it to determine if CPTS has jurisdiction.
 The complainant will receive an acknowledgement letter informing him/her whether or not the complaint will be investigated by CPTS.

 If the requested information is not received within that timeframe the case will be closed.
 Also, a case can be administratively closed if the complainant no longer wishes to pursue the case.